The Philippines has been ranked as one of the most gay friendly places in Asia and has so much to offer LGBTQ+ travellers.

 The current count by the National Mapping and Resource Information Authority is 7,641 islands in total!

-Whilst there may be a lot of islands, the most popular to visit as a tourist include Cebu, Palawan, Boracay and Bohol.
+Whilst there may be a lot of islands, the most popular islands for gay travellers are Cebu, Palawan, Boracay and Bohol.

-Many people fly in to Manila (the capital) and spend a few days there but we opted not to as we wanted to focus on the beach destinations.
+Many people fly in to Manila (the capital) and spend a few days there but we opted not to as we wanted to focus on the beach destinations (however this is where you will find some gay bars in the Philippines – see below).

 The Philippines is known for its warm culture and stunning scenery.
 A natural comparison would be Thailand, however the Philippines is currently less touristy and so retains more of its natural unspoilt beauty.